chrischattin/chrischattin.github.io/index.md

 # About Me

-Good Day!
+Hello!

-I am a part time Ruby on Rails consultant.
-I work on my own projects and with very early startups to build MVP's and find product market fit.
+I write Ruby on Rails apps part-time.
+I'm good at quickly taking projects from idea to first paying customer.

-I also fly the Pilatus PC-12 as a contract commercial pilot.
+I also fly the Pilatus PC-12NG as a contract pilot.

-Feel free to contact me at chrischattin (at) gmail (dot) com.
+Contact me at chrischattin (at) gmail (dot) com.